cloudeteer/playground-stackit/prod-stackit/terraform/README.md

 ### `./50_projects`

-Each subdirectory within `./50_projects` corresponds to a specific StackIT project.
+Each subdirectory within `./50_projects` corresponds to a specific STACKIT project.
 These subdirectories contain the complete deployment configurations for their respective projects.

 ## Terraform Provider Authentication

 ### Personal User

-You can authenticate against the StackIT API with your personal user using the StackIT Terraform Provider [Token Flow](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs#token-flow) authentication method.
+You can authenticate against the STACKIT API with your personal user using the STACKIT Terraform Provider [Token Flow](https://registry.terraform.io/providers/stackitcloud/stackit/latest/docs#token-flow) authentication method.

-Currently, it is not possible to create a Personal Access Token in the StackIT Portal.
+Currently, it is not possible to create a Personal Access Token in the STACKIT Portal.
 However, who needs a UI anyway, right?
 This documentation will focus on the [`stackit`](https://github.com/stackitcloud/stackit-cli/blob/main/INSTALLATION.md) CLI only.

-Follow these steps to generate a Personal Access Token and use it with StackIT's Terraform Provider:
+Follow these steps to generate a Personal Access Token and use it with STACKIT's Terraform Provider:

 1. Run `stackit auth login`.

 2. After successfully logging in, generate a short-lived personal access token and store it in the environment variable `STACKIT_SERVICE_ACCOUNT_TOKEN`.
-This token will be recognized by the StackIT Terraform provider.
+This token will be recognized by the STACKIT Terraform provider.

     ```shell
     export STACKIT_SERVICE_ACCOUNT_TOKEN=$(stackit auth get-access-token 2>/dev/stdout)
     ```

 3. That's it!
-Now you can use `terraform` with the StackIT provider.
+Now you can use `terraform` with the STACKIT provider.

 > [!CAUTION]
-> This authentication is only needed for authentication against the StackIT API to create resources with the StackIT Terraform provider.
-If the Terraform State file is located remotely on a StackIT Object Store, backend authentication needs to be done separately, because the StackIT Object Store credentials and permissions system are separate from the StackIT API permission system.
-You need access to the StackIT Object Store by providing an access key and a secret key.
+> This authentication is only needed for authentication against the STACKIT API to create resources with the STACKIT Terraform provider.
+If the Terraform State file is located remotely on a STACKIT Object Store, backend authentication needs to be done separately, because the STACKIT Object Store credentials and permissions system are separate from the STACKIT API permission system.
+You need access to the STACKIT Object Store by providing an access key and a secret key.

 ## Well Known Server Images